 How long is the flight from the US to French Polynesia?

-• If you are flying from California (LAX or SFO) to Tahiti (PPT), the average flight time is ~8.5 hours.
-If you are flying to Bora Bora (BOB) from PPT, tack on an additional 50 minutes.
-Keep in mind that you will need a passport for this international travel from the United States.
+- If you’re flying from California (LAX or SFO) to Tahiti (PPT), the average flight time is ~8.5 hours.
+If you’re flying to Bora Bora (BOB) from PPT, tack on an additional 50 minutes.
+Passport is required for international travel.

 Can I use the American dollar in French Polynesia?

-• Yes, many places will take US dollars (USD) but you’d be losing money by paying in USD since they will also charge a worse exchange rate.
-For example, they will say something costs 10,000 XPF or $100 USD when 10,000 XPF is really ~$91 USD.
-It is better to pay in the local currency.
+- Yes, but paying in USD can be more expensive due to poor exchange rates.
+It’s better to use the local currency (XPF).
+For example, they’ll say something costs 10,000 XPF or $100 USD when 10,000 XPF is really ~$91 USD.
+It’s better to pay in the local currency.

 What language is spoken in Bora Bora and Tahiti?